Church fundraising ideas

 Community potluck dinner

 Invite each person to contribute a dish and invite at least two people to join your dinner.
-To keep everything organized, customize your donation form so participants can note what dish they’re bringing when they RSVP—and make a contribution to your campaign.
+To keep everything organized, customize your fundraising page or donation form so participants can note what dish they’re bringing when they RSVP—and make a contribution to your campaign.

 No-talent show